TERMS AND CONDITIONS

 2.6 If the User is entering into this Agreement as an individual and, in iZettle's reasonable opinion, the annual turnover related to the User’s Account, the number of payments accepted by the User or the User’s use of the Service otherwise suggests that the operations of the User constitute business activity, iZettle shall notify the User that iZettle may cease to provide the Services and give the User the option to enter into this Agreement through a company instead.
 Should the User not accept to enter into this Agreement through a company in such event, iZettle may terminate the Agreement in accordance with paragraph 26.3.

-2.7 The User shall not refer to iZettle, iZettle’s designated bank or the Networks as having endorsed for the User’s goods/and or services.
+2.7 The User shall not refer to iZettle, the Acquirers or the Card Schemes as having endorsed for the User’s goods/and or services.

 3. The Account and connection to the Service